ronanguilloux/IsoCodes/README.md

 ------------------------

-Isocodes quality plan is mainly based on phpunit: it runs +/- 750 tests & assertions, with separated valid & invalid entries sets.
+Isocodes quality plan is mainly based on phpunit: it runs +/- 750 tests & assertions, with separated valid & invalid entry sets.
-Tests values are mainly real data or documented examples from standards documentation, and a few handmade values.
+Test values are mainly real data or documented examples from standard documentation, and a few handmade values.

 The `composer.json` already includes these  [Php Quality Assurance Toolchain](http://phpqatools.org) libraries: